kuzzleio/documentation-old/src/api-documentation/errors/index.md

 ## Specific errors

-These errors are specific to controller methods.
+These errors are specific to controller actions.
-Check controller documentation.
+Check controllers documentation.

 ### NotFoundError